L4D-Community-Team/Last-Stand-Refresh/changelogs/Hotfix_Update_01.md

 #### Map 5:

-&emsp;[+](https://github.com/L4D-Community-Team/Last-Stand-Refresh/commit/d54a5911e92d75ebb1e8c88ac9120cf7da4f8933) Fixed issue where THE MAIN ATTRACTION Achievement would not unlock if a player disconnects or idles while in the trigger; added multiple trigger volumes that detect if a Survivor leaves the stage instead of only one that checked if a Survivor stopped touching it.<br/>
+&emsp;[+](https://github.com/L4D-Community-Team/Last-Stand-Refresh/commit/d54a5911e92d75ebb1e8c88ac9120cf7da4f8933) Addressed some issues with "THE MAIN ATTRACTION" Achievement by adding more triggers so it no longer fails if any Survivor disconnects or goes idle while on stage.<br/>

 ### Swamp Fever